Thenejo/ECGE/README.md

 # ECGE

-An easy header only graphics engine based on SDL2 and made with C
+An easy header only graphics framework based on SDL2 and made with C

 # Dependencies